frederic-perez/AmE-dictionary/data/dictionary.md

 __opulent__
 __Orange Julius__
 __orb__ _n_ :two::hammer:
+__orbiting__ _n_ _slang_ When someone who won’t speak to you otherwise still watches every snap on your story/IG and/or likes your posts.
+Usually someone who has ghosted you, but not always.
+Basically they’re lingering in your life despite refusing to be an active part in it in any other capacity.
 __orchestrate__ _v_
 __ordain__ _v_ :two: Order (something) officially. _It was ordained that anyone hunting in the forest without permission was to pay a fine._ :es: decretar, mandar
 __ordeal__ _n_ :nine::m: A very unpleasant and prolonged experience. :es: experiencia horrorosa